jerome-breton/captain-jas/README.md

 **A really light php hooking and watcher system to inter-operate systems.**

-This app is composed of connectors of three diferent types :
+This app is composed of connectors of three different types :
 - **Hooks** : Simple class intended to receive messages from a service
-- **Watchers** : Connectors to be called frenquently to pull data from a service
+- **Watchers** : Connectors to be called frequently to pull data from a service
 - **Senders** : Connectors to send data to a service

 Quickstart
 ----------

 1. Clone this repository in a PHP server.
-You might want to expose the \pub folder with an HTTP(S) server.
+You might want to expose the `/pub` folder with an HTTP(S) server.
-2. Copy config.json.dist to config.json and complete it with your credentials
+2. Copy `config.json.dist` to `config.json` and complete it with your credentials
-3. Add a commit hook to Gitlab : http://yourserver/hook.php?hook=gitlabToHall
+3. Add a commit hook to Gitlab : `http://yourserver/hook.php?hook=gitlabToHall`
-4. Add a crontab job calling : php -f pub/watcher.php
+4. Add a crontab job calling : `php -f pub/watcher.php`

 In depth
 --------